Man who killed Patrice Vincent in 2014 wanted more victims: Quebec coroner

-A coroner says a Quebec man who killed a Canadian Forces warrant officer in 2014 wanted more victims.
+The Quebec man who killed a Canadian Forces warrant officer in 2014 wanted more victims, according to a coroner’s report.

 Patrice Vincent, 53, was killed in the parking lot of a shopping mall in Saint-Jean-sur-Richelieu when Martin Couture-Rouleau plowed into him and a fellow soldier, who survived.